-The Assured Skills Academy will cover a range of areas including Technology, Compliance Testing, Customer Management, PMO Services and Business Operations.
+The Assured Skills Academy, focussing on professional services, will cover a range of areas including Financial Crime, Compliance Testing, Customer Management, PMO Services and Business Operations.

 Louise Warde Hunter, Principal and Chief Executive of Belfast Met, said:

-“Belfast Met is proud to be a skills engine for our economy and we are delighted to continue to deliver this successful series of Assured Skills Academies.
-This programme will provide vital jobs in growth sectors, equipping learners, driving innovation and transforming lives by providing a vital stepping stone for participants into great careers.
+“Belfast Met is delighted to continue to deliver this successful series of Assured Skills Academies.
+This programme will provide vital jobs in growth sectors, and participants will be well positioned to progress into good jobs and life-changing careers as a result.

 “We look forward to continuing to deliver this DfE programme in partnership with PwC and to welcoming our new cohort of learners.”

-More information and details on how to apply are available at: Assured Skills training programme
+More information and details on how to apply can be found on nidirect.

 Notes to editors:

 - Assured Skills is a pre-employment training programme run by the Department for the Economy.
-More information on Assured Skills is available at: Assured Skills programme
+More information on Assured Skills is available on the DfE website.

 - The Executive Information Service operates an out of hours service for media enquiries only between 1800hrs and 0800hrs Monday to Friday and at weekends and public holidays.
 The duty press officer can be contacted on 028 9037 8110.